The Lothian Lines

 Beyond Wanton Walls, the combined route turned south east, running alongside the East Coast Main Line on a gradually falling gradient for approximately a mile and a half, before eventually coming together at Monktonhall Junction.

 Musselburgh: Face to face.
-A class 322, long associated with the North Berwick line, meets one of the class 380 replacements at Musselburgh, photographed looking west over the platforms on 11 June 2011.
-The plate girder bridge beyond the stairway once spanned the goods lines on their climb from Monktonhall Junction to Wanton Walls.
+A class 322, long associated with the North Berwick line, meets one of the new class 380 replacements at Musselburgh.
+Photographed looking west over the platforms towards Queen Margaret University Campus on 11 June 2011.
+The plate girder bridge beyond the stairway once spanned the former goods lines on their climb from Monktonhall Junction to Wanton Walls.
 [See image 29553] John Furnevel 11/06/2011

 Musselburgh: 322484 approaching the 1988 Musselburgh station with a North Berwick - Edinburgh Waverley service on a slightly frosty November morning in 2002.
 In the background the 1961 link from Monktonhall Junction to the south end of Millerhill Yard runs off to the west, while on the right is the overgrown embankment via which the direct freight lines once climbed to Wanton Walls Junction [see image 29308].
 John Furnevel 12/11/2002